Florida Drug and Alcohol Rehab Treatment Centers

 Other Ways to Get Help & Florida Rehab Resources

 Everyone’s journey of recovering from substance abuse issues is unique.
 Whereas some people may go immediately to a rehab facility in Florida, others might turn to other resources to quit using drugs.
 Usually, people need a combination of approaches or resources to ensure a successful recovery.
 Here is a list of Florida resources that may be of help to you:

 - Florida Substance Abuse & Mental Health Program—Get information on treatment, prevention, and crisis services for mental health and substance abuse.

 - Alcoholics Anonymous—Find an AA meeting in Florida.

 - Narcotics Anonymous—Find an NA meeting in Florida.

-- Narcotics Overdose Prevention & Education (NOPE)—A nonprofit organization formed in Palm Beach County that works to prevent the illegal use of prescription drugs, narcotics, and other drugs.
+- Narcotics Overdose Prevention & Education—A nonprofit organization in Pinellas County that works to prevent overdose deaths through education, support, and advocacy.

-.
-Substance Abuse and Mental Health Services Administration.
-2017 State Profile—United States and Other Jurisdictions: National Survey of Substance Abuse Treatment Services (N-SSATS).
+- Substance Abuse and Mental Health Services Administration.
+(2018).
+National Survey of Substance Abuse Treatment Services.